hessu/ham-cert-web-demo/README.md

  * <code>SSLVerifyClient optional</code> says that we would like to have a client certificate on this site, but it's not required.
 Set this to
    <code>SSLVerifyClient require</code> if you wish to absolutely require
    a valid client certificate on your site.
+This demo site wishes to display something even if an user doesn't have a cert installed, so authentication needs to be optional.
  * <code>SSLVerifyDepth 4</code> specifies we accept 4 levels of CAs.
    LoTW currently uses 1 intermediate production CA to sign the end-user certificates, so the minimum setting is probably 2 right now.